 ― Harun Yahya

 Believe it or not, this is the travel wisdom that changed my life.
-When I was doing great in the rat race but was somehow still unhappy, I looked at the birds and wondered, ‘why do I keep staing here, when I can go everywhere?’
+When I was trying to win the rat race but was somehow still unhappy, I looked at the birds and wondered, ‘why am I still here, years after years, when I can go everywhere I want?’

 21. “People don’t take trips—trips take people.”